RAPHTER1/kubernetes-datascientest/README.md

 - [Acknowledgements](#acknowledgements)
 - [Authors](#authors)

----
-# 🚀 Scalable Microservices Deployment: FastAPI & PostgreSQL
+# 🚀 FastAPI-PostgreSQL Microservices Deployment

 This project deploys a Kubernetes infrastructure for a **FastAPI** application and a **PostgreSQL** database.
 The deployment is managed using **Helm** and **K3s**, a lightweight Kubernetes distribution.